sarahsamdo/sarahsamdo.github.io/_posts/2020-09-12-reflective-post.md

 I chose [this web page](https://www.forensicfocus.com/webinars/trust-but-verify-digital-artifact-edition/) titled "Trust But Verify: Digital Artifact Edition" by the Forensic Focus.
 The content of the web page is to provide information on how someone can use digital forensics by looking through files and folders.
 The page source of this web page can be viewed by pressing the right mouse button and clicking on "View page source" or ctrl+U. After opening its page source, the organization of this web page can be analyzed.

-The beginning of the page source starts with <html lang=”en-US”>.
+The beginning of the page source starts with ‘<html lang=”en-US”>’.
 As such, the page source is displayed in HTML, and as specified, in US English.
-The paragraphs of the article can also be seen in the page source stored as <p>.
-The pictures in the article are stored as <figure>.
-There are also a number of <a> tags for the links displayed as icons and tabs on the web page.
+The paragraphs of the article can also be seen in the page source stored as ‘<p>’.
+The pictures in the article are stored as ‘<figure>’.
+There are also a number of ‘<a>’ tags for the links displayed as icons and tabs on the web page.